How one company grew to $60 Million in Annual Revenue by creating a Community of Businesses in their Hometown

 They didn’t accept that the paths that most businesses took were the only paths available to them.

-Instead, Paul and Ari started thinking along the lines of “What if we built a community of businesses?”
+Instead, they started thinking, “What if we built a community of businesses?”

 Over two years they began to envision this united but unique “Community of Businesses”.